Roboramv2/Robotic-arm/theory.md

 ### Conclusion for humanoid arm:
 Need precise cut casings for components.
 IE 3d Printed stuff necessary.
 This idea is put aside for now.

-## Ideas about 3 finger arm:
-Using foamboard casings for everything.
-String use is minimised, heavy cutdown on number of servos.
-Routing for strings broken at joints to facilitate bending.
-Similar to humanoid arm, two nema17 motors are used as base joints, one for 360 degree rotation and another for up down motion.